jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 Adam Smith, the founder of Economics, would be against UBI because:
 - It can only be measured in nominal value
-- It acts as an expense instead of as a capital (there is no guarantee that the recipient will use it for education to build up his knowledge, or for healthy food to build up his body)
+- It acts as an expense instead of as a capital -- there is no guarantee that the recipient will use it for education to build up his knowledge, or to buy healthy food to build up his body

-{{< q a="smith" >}}
+{{< q a="Smith" c="The Wealth of Nations Simplified, Book 3" >}}
 <p>In towns principally supported by the residence of a court, the poor are chiefly maintained by the spending of revenue.
 The inferior ranks are generally idle, dissolute, and poor as in Rome, Versailles, Compiegne, and Fontainebleu..

 <br><br> In mercantile and manufacturing towns, the inferior ranks of people are chiefly maintained by the employment of capital.
 The inferior ranks are generally industrious, sober, and thriving..
 It is better, says the proverb, to play for nothing than to work for nothing.</p>
-<cite>The Wealth of Nations Simplified, Book 3</cite>
 {{< /q >}}

 <!--
 Neoliberals want UBI because it will give money to the poor who will then use it to buy goods and services of businesses.
 It increases sales and therefore profits, even if there is no assurance whether those poor people will spend it wisely.
 More importantly, it is guaranteed revenue for
  -->

-Development banks want UBI for them to find use for their idle money which is of no value when not circulating.

-**Therefore, UBI is an easy sign that the profits in lending are very low, that banks have to find radically new business models.**
+Development banks want UBI for them to find use for their idle money which is of no value when not circulating. **Therefore, UBI is an easy sign that the profits in lending are very low, that banks have to find radically new business models.**

 Governments of democratic countries like Brazil and the Philippines want it because it lets them placate the poor and prevent public disobedience or the rise of Communism or terrorism.
 Unofficially, it helps politicians buy votes*.
 The abandonment of UBI in Finland and Bolsa Familia in Brazil are proofs that UBI is not sustainable.

 > *This is proven by presidential candidates using dole outs during their election campaigns

 <!-- Canada and Finland, which are experimenting with UBI, are coincidentally the 4th and 5th largest gambling nations according to CNBC.
 Ontario, where UBI will be tested in Canada, also has the largest 2008 gambling revenue  of all the Canadian provinces. -->